Skip to content

 How their research is transforming health care

+Radio frequency (RF) is the last frequency domain that has not been explored for biomedical applications.
 Dr. Wang and his group develop novel radio frequency (RF) spectroscopic detection techniques for multiplex sensing of pathogenic microorganisms without using biochemical recognition or reporting elements.
-The RF techniques measure molecular charge and polarization as well as molecular dynamics in single cells.
+The RF techniques measure the molecular quantity and composition profile of single cells.
 Then, RF features of cell species, strain and viability are extracted through machine learning.
 Pathogen models are established and trained for automatic cell identification.
 Compared with other culture-independent pathogen detection methods, sample preparation for RF detection is significantly simplified since bioreceptors and reporters are not used and many sample matrix interfering factors, such as PCR inhibitors, are not important.
 RF sensing is also non-invasive and preserves sample integrity for further examination when necessary.

 Health Research Expertise Keywords